Imperial Morocco Tour

 Next, our itinerary takes us to Fez for the night.

-With the first light of dawn, you realize you have travelled in time.
+With the first light of dawn, you realize you have travelled in time back to Imperial Morocco.
 Four centuries?
 Five?
 If it weren’t for the satellite dishes adorning every roof, it could be more.
 Perhaps as much as the Kayraouine University and mosque, now 12 centuries old.
 The heyday of the caravan trade coming from Timbuktu is long resolute.

 There are thousands of derbs, streets so narrow you could whisper in your neighbor’s ear.
 Your private English-speaking guide will collect you from the Riad just after breakfast and try to make some sense out of the apparently chaotic old town.
 There are numerous Islamic schools, among which the most ornate are perhaps Bou Inania and El Attarine.
 They will wow you with their intricate stucco and cedar engravings.
 Out in the streets again, you will most likely smell the tanneries before you see them… Dozens of workers toil over open vats, dipping skins in to treat them before hand-dyeing them in bright yellow, red and white, stomping them under the hot sun to distribute the pigment.